zhuxiao/asvbm/README.md

 ```sh
 chromosome,start_ref_pos,end_ref_pos,SV_type,SV_len,Ref,Alt
 ```
-For translocations, the file format should be bedpe before using SV_STAT, and the first 10 columns are listed as below:
+For translocations, the file format should be bedpe before using ASVBM, and the first 10 columns are listed as below:
 ```sh
 chromosome1	start_ref_pos1	end_ref_pos1	chromosome2	start_ref_pos2	end_ref_pos2	SV_type	SV_len	Ref	Alt
 ```
 The SV_type can be TRA or BND, and the SV_len will be 0.

-Note that: In SV_STAT, all variant types, including translocations, can be stored together in the same file as the input, for example:
+Note that: In ASVBM, all variant types, including translocations, can be stored together in the same file as the input, for example:
 ```sh
 chr1	1167806	1168012	DEL	-206	ATCG...
 A
 chr1	1142384	1142384	INS	87	T	TCGA...